DN6/giffusion/README.md

 7. **Scheduler:**  Schedulers take in the output of a trained model, a sample which the diffusion process is iterating on, and a timestep to return a denoised sample.
 The different schedulers require a different number of iteration steps to produce good results.
 Use this selector to experiment with different schedulers and pipelines.

+8. **Batch Size:** Set the batch size used in the generation process.
+If you have access to a GPU with more memory, increase the batch size to increase the speed of the generation process.

-8. **Image Height:** By default, generated images will have a height of 512 pixels.
+9. **Image Height:** By default, generated images will have a height of 512 pixels.
 Certain models and pipelines support generating higher resolution images.
 Adjust this setting to account for those configurations.
 If an Image or Video input is provided, the height is set to the height of the original input.

-9. **Image Width:** By default, generated images will have a width of 512 pixels.
+10. **Image Width:** By default, generated images will have a width of 512 pixels.
 Certain models and pipelines support generating higher resolution images.
 Adjust this setting to account for those configurations.
 If an Image or Video input is provided, the width is set to the width of the original input.

-10. **Number of Latent Channels:** This is used to set the channel dimension of the noise latent.
+11. **Number of Latent Channels:** This is used to set the channel dimension of the noise latent.
 Certain Pipelines, e.g. `InstructPix2Pix` require the number of latent channels to be different from the number of input channels of the Unet model.
 The default value of `4` should work for a majority of pipelines and models.

 ## Output Settings